ticket721/cassandra-migrate/README.md

 Cassandra-migrate is a incremental migration tool for Cassandra.

+## Version 1.1.2 update
+the format of the migration table has changed, to facilitate the change over I've included an example migration file (0000000000_updateMigrationTable.js) that should nondestructivly update the migration table to the new format, just copy it into your migrations folder and run it before running any other migrations

 ## Features
 - Uses the node cassandra-driver  to run incremental migrations on Cassandra database.
 - Uses Cassandra keyspace mentioned in commandline to keep track of ran migrations.